Samuel Leon Boddie

 He met Brenda (BJ) Mitchell through an investment business and when Sam retired from UPS in 1997, he, BJ, and her daughter Montessa, moved to Ormond Beach, Florida.
 They married in July, 1999 and she remained his faithful companion and later caregiver, until his passing.

 Sam slipped peacefully from this life on Monday morning, January 12, 2026, in Rockville, MD.
-He has joined his heavenly family: parents, Cyrus and Gladys Boddie; siblings Peggy Battle, Cyrus Boddie, and most recently, Ruth Boddie Davis; son Jeffrey Moten; and grandsons JaVonté Boddie and DeCarlos Thomas.
-Leaving behind to cherish his memory are: BJ Mitchell; daughters Robin Bunch (Corey), Linda Peterson (Kenneth), Montessa Mitchell, and daughter-in-law Sydney Thomas-Moten; siblings Joseph (Clementine), Leacy Reynolds (John), Bernard (Carol), Garland Boddie, and Diane Boddie Battle (Melvin); aunt, Lillian Covington, six grandchildren, five great-grandchildren, a host of nieces, nephews, cousins, and hundreds of friends, former co-workers and classmates.
-Sam is missed by all who knew him and leaves us all a legacy of friendship and love.
+He has joined his heavenly family: parents, Cyrus and Gladys Boddie; siblings Peggy Battle, Cyrus Boddie, Ruth Boddie Davis, and most recently Joseph Boddie; son Jeffrey Moten; and grandsons JaVonté Boddie and DeCarlos Thomas.
+Leaving behind to cherish his memory are: BJ Mitchell; daughters Robin Bunch (Corey), Linda Peterson (Kenneth), Montessa Mitchell, and daughter-in-law Sydney Thomas-Moten; siblings Leacy Reynolds (John), Bernard (Carol), Garland Boddie, and Diane Boddie Battle (Melvin), and sister-in-law Clementine; aunt Lillian Covington, six grandchildren, five great-grandchildren, a host of nieces, nephews, cousins, and hundreds of friends, former co-workers and classmates.
+Sam is missed by all who knew him and leaves a legacy of friendship and love.

-To send flowers to the family or plant a tree in memory of Samuel Leon Boddie, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Samuel, please visit our floral store.